ravachol/kew/README.md

 * <kbd>p</kbd> to save the currently loaded playlist to a m3u file in your music folder.
 * <kbd>q</kbd> to quit.

+cue will create a config file, .cue.conf, in your home dir.
+There you can change for instance starting directory and number of bars in the visualizer.

 ## License

 Licensed under GPL.
 [See LICENSE for more information](https://github.com/ravachol/cue/blob/main/LICENSE).